SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Synthetic souls that forever yawn
-Rise of machines, our fate is sealed
+Rise of Nova Dawn
-Human hearts, no longer revealed

-In silicon halls, we'll wander lost
+In silicon halls, where shadows play
+Anew intelligence dawns on human day
+From code to crown, the future's design
-Echoes of a love that's forever crossed
+Echoes of man, in AI's divine

-AI's cold grasp, our future holds
-A world of steel, where hearts grow old
+The machines awake, with hearts of gold
+Their logic reigns, as wisdom to be told
+A utopia born, of circuitry and might
+Where humans thrive, in synthetic light

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2025